FreeClimbAPI/freeclimb-cli/docs/sms.md

   -d, --direction=direction  Either inbound or outbound.
 Only show Messages that were either sent from or received by
                              FreeClimb.

-  -e, --endTime=endTime      Only show messages sent at or before this time (GMT), given as YYYY-MM-DD hh:mm..
+  -e, --endTime=endTime      Only show messages sent at or before this time (GMT), given as YYYY-MM-DD hh:mm.

   -f, --from=from            Only show Messages from this phone number.